secretstartups/handbook/people-group/learning-and-development/gitlab-groundworks/edcast-user-docs/index.html.md

 [Add platform video tour here]

-#### Navigating the Discover Page
+#### Navigating the discover page

 When you first log into the EdCast platform, you'll arrive on the Discover page.
-This page is aimed to:
+This page will:

-- introduce you to trending topic among other GitLab learners
+- introduce you to trending topics on the platform and among other GitLab learners
-- provide quick access to your learning path and content you've started
+- provide quick access to your learning paths and assigned content
-- explore new groups and channels to discover content you might be interested in
+- explore content channels to discover content you might be interested in
 - highlight initiatives from the GitLab L&D team and other content creators

 ### Using the top navigation bar

-The top navigation bar is helpful for users to navigate the EdCast platform.
-There are many resources you can access from any page using this top navigation.
+There are many EdCast resources you can access using this top navigation from any page in the platform.

 <img src="top-nav-bar.png" alt="EdCast Top Navigation Bar">

 #### My Learning Plan

-In your learning planm you can see
+In your learning plan, you can view:

 - courses assigned to you
 - courses you've enrolled in or followed